Captain Kit Carson's Complete Guide

 How many people can go on one charter?

 Private charters can accommodate up to 6 anglers comfortably on the 42' Liberty Express.
-Split charters are capped at 4 anglers total.
+Split charters are capped at 4 anglers total so everyone gets real rod time.

 Is Islamorada fishing good for beginners?

 Absolutely.
 The captain and mate handle all the setup, rigging, and technique coaching.
 You just hold the rod.
-Many of our best days are with first-timers who've never held a fishing rod.
+About 40% of our 373 five-star reviewed trips include at least one first-time saltwater angler.

 What if the weather is bad?